Mister (film)

+Synopsis

+Chey, a young man, falls for Meera but finds out she loves another man.
+He follows her to India where he meets Chandramukhi, a village girl, who falls in love with him.

 Plot

 The movie begins with Rahul Vadayar (Nikitin Dheer) finding a new hideout for his forest smuggling business.
 He is helped by Gundappa Naidu (Tanikella Bharani).
-Gundappa aspires to take power from Pichaiah Naidu (Nassar) who resides at a village amid the Andhra-Karnataka border.
-Pichaiah Naidu requested his son K. J. Rao (Anand) to send his grandson to India and Chai (Varun Tej) rejecting their parent's proposal of him going to India and that he hates his grandfather because his mother died in an accident because of him.
+Gundappa aspires to take power from Pichayya Naidu (Nassar) who resides at a village amid the Andhra-Karnataka border.
+Pichayya Naidu requested his son K. J. Rao (Anand) to send his grandson to India and Chai (Varun Tej) rejecting their parent's proposal of him going to India and that he hates his grandfather because his mother died in an accident because of him.

 Later he is sent to the airport to receive his cousin Priya whom he has not met before.
 Amidst confusion at the airport, Chai instead receives Meera (Hebah Patel) and falls for her at the first sight, and brings her to his home.
 Later, when he reaches home, he realizes it is Meera, not Priya.
 Meera reveals that she has to be received at the airport from someone who works as a museum coordinator (Melkote) in Spain and that she could not contact them as she has lost her phone and that she will be here for five days.
 The duo starts visiting all museums, and when Chai finds the Museum coordinator Srinu (Srinivas Reddy), he manages to convince Meera to stay at Chai's home.

 When Chai's mother realizes his love towards Meera, she encourages him to express his love.
 Meera and Chai meet at Meera's best friend Andy's headstone, where she reveals that she is in love with Siddharth (Prince Cecil), who is very much like Chai, that does everything for the family.
 Chai treasures Meera as his first love, and not revealing that he is in love with Meera, sends her off at the airport to India.
 Some days later, Chai receives a call from Meera, revealing that Siddharth has cheated on her.
 Chai then decides to leave for India when his parents suggest he visit his grandfather, and they secretly hope for Meera to come back to him.